codehaus-plexus/plexus-containers/README.md

 Plexus IoC Container core with companion tools.

+## Attention

+We have changed the default branch in GitHub repository from `plexus-containers-1.x` to `master`

 ## Release Notes

 You can find details about the different releases in the [Release Notes](https://github.com/codehaus-plexus/plexus-containers/blob/master/ReleaseNotes.md).